jialubio/HPC_tutorial/README.md

 ```
 scancel [JobID]
 ```
-It is always useful to use .err and .out files, thus if you wonder the progress of your job or need to debug, simply check these files.
+It is always useful to use .err and .out files, thus when you wonder the progress of your job or need to debug, can simply check these files.

+Other useful SLURM commands:
++ sinfo: Display information about available nodes and partitions.
++ sbatch: Submit a batch job script to the scheduler.
++ squeue: View the list of jobs currently in the queue.
++ scancel: Cancel a job.
++ srun: Run a command in parallel on allocated nodes.
+Check out SLURM [documentation](https://slurm.schedmd.com/documentation.html) for advanced functions.

 # Best Practice
 + For large-scale simulations, it is suggested to make each job within a job array run for at least a few minutes.
 This helps ensure efficient utilization of resources.
 + When allocating resources, ensure you are using the appropriate number of compute cores and memory.
-Allocating more compute cores may allow for more parallel tasks, improving overall efficiency.
 Avoid over-requesting resources to prevent underutilization and longer queue times.
-+ The cluster does not have unlimited space, it is important not explode the cluster storage as it is shared by many users.
++ The cluster does not have unlimited space, it is important not to explode the cluster storage as it is shared by many users.
 It is a good habbit to download data and back up frequency.